 Fortunately, an LLC registered agent company can help guide owners through the process.
 An LLC registered agent is someone who acts as a third-party liaison for all things related to a business.
 LLC registered agents will receive all notices and correspondence from the Secretary of State’s office in the state in which a business files.
 They will also receive other official mail, such as notifications and tax forms.

-Although business owners can select anyone to be their registered agent, they’d be wise to choose a trusted company that offers document filing services in addition to registered agent services.
+Although business owners can select anyone to be their registered agent, they would be wise to choose a trusted company that offers document filing services in addition to registered agent services.
 Registered agent companies have years of experience working with LLCs, and they should be a trusted resource as new owners move through the process of creating their first business.
-Below are ten things to ask an LLC registered agent company before entering into a contract solidifying a company’s standing as operational.
+Below are ten things to ask an LLC registered agent company before entering into a contract solidifying a company's standing as operational.